JamesSkemp/words/content/post/is-it-past-time-for-microsoft-to-open-iis.md

 +++
-title = "Is it past time for Microsoft to open IIS?" summary = "Is it time for Microsoft to release a developer edition of IIS?
+title = "Is it past time for Microsoft to open IIS?" description = "Is it time for Microsoft to release a developer edition of IIS?
 This writer thinks so." draft = false comments = true date = "2006-09-23T18:42:00-05:00"